94Uv20904/Group-18-Capstone-Project/README.md

 Note: a flagged statement may not necessarily be incorrect.
 Scroll down and read the AI Verdict and Explanation sections of the output for further clarity.

 ***Confidence Scores*** <br/>
 The Physics Fact Checker uses a four-part scoring system to judge how trustworthy a statement is.
-Each part adds to a total of 0-100%, giving a balanced view by combining text similarilty, physics-topic relevance, AI review, and checks for common misconceptions.
+Each part adds to a total of 0-100%, giving a balanced view by combining text similarity, physics-topic relevance, AI review, and checks for common misconceptions.

 1. Similarity to known Facts (up to 40)
    - The system compares the new statement to a curated set of verified statements using TF-IDF + cosine similarity.
 The highest match is scaled to 0–40 points.